Toyota Prius: Prius c

 Toyota unveiled the Prius c concept at the January 2011 North American International Auto Show.
 The Prius c has a lower list price and is smaller than the previous Prius liftback.
 The production version was unveiled at the 2011 Tokyo Motor Show as the Toyota Aqua, and was launched in Japan in December 2011.
 The Prius c was released in the US and Canada in March 2012, and in April 2012 in Australia and New Zealand.
 The Prius c is not available in Europe, where instead, Toyota is selling the Toyota Yaris Hybrid since June 2012.
 The Prius c and the Yaris Hybrid share the same powertrain.
-The Aqua ranked as the second best selling car in Japan in 2012 after the Prius brand, as Toyota reports together sales of the conventional Prius and the Prius α.
-When sales of these two Prius models are broken down, the Toyota Aqua ranked as the top selling model in Japan, including kei cars, with the Aqua leading monthly sales since February through December 2012.
-Thereafter, the Aqua has been the top selling new car in Japan for three years running, from 2013 to 2015, and it is considered the most successful nameplate launch in Japan in the last 20 years.